jecluis/longhorn/enhancements/20230423-s3gw-longhorn-integration.md

 ### Upgrade strategy

 Upgrading to this enhancement should be painless.
-Once this feature is available in Longhorn, the user should be able to create new Volumes with the S3 Frontend without much else to do.
+Once this feature is available in Longhorn, the user should be able to create new object endpoints without much else to do.

+At this stage it is not clear how upgrades between Longhorn versions will happen.
+We expect to be able to simply restart existing pods using new images.

+### Versioning

+Including the `s3gw` containers in the Longhorn chart means that, for a specific Longhorn version, only a specific `s3gw` version is expected to have been tested and be in working condition.
+We don't make assumptions as to whether other `s3gw` versions would correctly function.

+An upgrade to `s3gw` will require an upgrade to Longhorn.

 ## Note